 Neonatal lupus is usually a mild condition.
 It should go away on its own as the baby ages and the antibodies leave the system.
 However, serious complications can occur in rare cases.
 Talk to your doctor if you recognize any of the symptoms in your child.

-Sjogren’s syndrome is a prevalent autoimmune disorder that affects three million people in the US.
+Sjogren’s syndrome is an autoimmune disorder that affects three million people in the US.
 In adult women, the condition often produces dryness in the eyes and mouth.
-Unfortunately, Sjorgen’s syndrome is very difficult to diagnose.
+Unfortunately, Sjogren’s syndrome is very difficult to diagnose.
 When a patient receives a diagnosis, the condition is often quite advanced.

 At this point, most patients experience additional symptoms.
 These include skin and joint pain similar to fibromyalgia, but can also cause body sensitivity, lethargy, and internal tissue and organ damage.